dterei/gotsc/README.md

    benchmarking is moved outside the timed region, and no code you aren't benchmarking is moved into it.

 Claim (2) may be a little contensious, so see below.

-We use the approach suggested by [Intel][intel1]:
+For benchmarking with the TSC, we use the approach suggested by [Intel][intel1]:

 ``` .asm
 cpuid